sdsc/python-roll/README.md

 # python-roll

-The Triton python roll is in development.
+The Triton python-roll is in development.